opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 !![QField Value Map Editor as Buttons](../assets/images/qfield-value-map-editor-buttons.png,300px)

-## Configure Attachment Widget
+## Configuring the Attachment Widget
 :material-monitor: Desktop preparation

 The widget type *Attachment* is used with fields that store the path to files.

 It can be used to: